We encourage involvement and leadership in the communities in which we live

 Varnum’s Grand Rapids office initially began a holiday-sharing relationship with Buchanan Elementary School in 1989.
 Quickly realizing that the needs of Buchanan families are ongoing, the firmwide Seasons for Giving program was developed.
 The program provides for a yearlong commitment to the school and its students and families through a variety of seasonal activities:

-- February – Proceeds from a firm bake sale go to purchase books for March reading month and Valentine's Day cards so each student may participate in classroom parties and festivities.
+- February – Proceeds from a chili cook-off go to purchase books for March reading month.

 - March – Varnum volunteers visit the school and read to students during reading month.
 Books are also donated to each classroom.

-- May – An appreciation luncheon is hosted by Varnum at the school to thank the teachers for all they do for the students throughout the year.
+- May – An appreciation luncheon is hosted by Varnum at the school to thank teachers and staff for all they do for the students throughout the year.

-- June – Varnum staff and summer associates scoop, sprinkle and top ice cream for each student and teacher at the annual celebration on the last day of school.
+- June – Varnum staff and summer associates scoop, sprinkle and top ice cream for students and teachers at the annual celebration on the last day of school.

 - August/September – Teachers provide a class- and grade-specific wish list of school supplies that is fulfilled by Varnum volunteer shoppers.
-The Seasons for Giving program funds the purchase of these supplies as well as at least one school uniform for each student.
+The Seasons for Giving program funds the purchase of these supplies.
 At Varnum, Buchanan student-of-the-month T-shirts are sold to members of the firm who sign the shirts for presentation as student rewards throughout the year.

 - November/December – Every student at Buchanan and SECOM receives a holiday gift, and Santa (and many of his elves) visits to sing songs, read stories, share smiles and decorate cookies.
 Family bags filled with everyday essential toiletry items are given to parents and caretakers for home use.
 In addition, since 2006, a fourth-grade art student has created and designed the Varnum holiday card that is sent to over 10,000 recipients.